conan-io/docs/using_packages/workflows.rst

     $ ./bin/timer

 We have created a separate build configuration of the project without affecting the original source directory in any way.
-The benefit is that we can freely experiment with the configuration, and, if necessary, erase the build folder, and rerun the build with a new configuration with different settings, for example, building the Debug configuration:
+The benefit is that we can freely experiment with the configuration:
+We can clear the build folder and build another.
+For example, changing the build type to Debug:

 .. code-block:: bash